 - In a bowl, mix oats, honey, peanut butter, and melted chocolate to get an even consistency.

-- Use muffin tin as
+- Use muffin tin as a mold to make the cookies.

 - Place the tin in the refrigerator and allow the mixture to set for 1 hour.